DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_what-a-mock-assessment-is.md

 You can book a mock assessment a couple of weeks before the date of your service assessment.

-Email the service assessment team at <a href="mailto:serviceassessment.plus@education.gov.uk">serviceassessment.plus@education.gov.uk</a> to arrange.
+Email the service assessment plus team at <a href="mailto:serviceassessment.plus@education.gov.uk">serviceassessment.plus@education.gov.uk</a> to arrange.

 ## Outcome of a mock assessment